tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## VI.
 One more thing

-- The `loadFile()` function is something that we can keep reusing, let's move that into a seperate file and make it an ES6 module
+- The `loadFile()` function is something that we can keep reusing, let's move that into a separate file and make it an ES6 module

 1) Create a file named **src/utils.js** and move `loadFile()` into it.
 Because all of the code in an ES6 module is scoped to the file it is declared in, we will need to ***`export`*** it so that it can be used in other JS files.
 Go ahead an move `loadFile()`  from **main.js** to **utils.js**, and add an `export` at the bottom: